cloudy9101/obsidian-image-inserter/README.md

 Search for "Image Inserter" in Obsidian's community plugins browser.
 Enable the plugin in your Obsidian settings (find "Image Inserter" under "Community plugins").

+# Notes

+Between your editor and Unsplash API, there is an HTTP proxy that runs on my own server.
+This means all your search input will send to my own server first.
+Please don't use this plugin if you can't accept it.
+The proxy server is necessary because Unsplash API requires a client ID when fetching data from it and Unsplash requires the developer to keep it secret.

 # Development

 Clone the repository, run `npm install` to install the dependencies, and run `npm run dev` to compile the plugin and watch file changes.